This article was updated on April 3, 2022.

 Here's country-specific info for popular destinations around the world.
-It's written for an audience of vaccinated Americans.
-If you're not vaccinated, you should reconsider traveling to keep yourself and everyone else safe.
+You'll notice a theme as rules are relaxing: If you're not vaccinated, you should reconsider traveling to keep yourself and everyone else safe.

 The United States

-The United States has the United Kingdom on its Level 4 - Do Not Travel list.
-Fully vaccinated travelers to England need to:
+The United States Center for Disease Control and Prevention (CDC) has the United Kingdom on its Level 4 - Do Not Travel list.

-Masks are now required in public places and on public transportation, but the truth is the Brits have been (annoyingly) lax about masking since the beginning of the pandemic.
-Restaurants and other public places aren't really checking for proof of vaccination.
-Please, be a nice visitor and wear your mask.
+Under the new Living With Covid government plan, masks are no longer required on public transportation, though they are still "strongly encouraged."
+The Brits have been lax about masking since the beginning of the pandemic.
+Restaurants and other public places don't usually check for proof of vaccination.

 Face masks must be work in stores, on public transportation, and in crowded outdoor areas.